 When you walk through your workplace do you find it hard to see waste?
 Maybe you have implemented 5S so the workplace looks well organized and have a solid order backlog so that everyone seems really busy.
-In this environment you may look at your operation and think that the opportunity to improve is now limited.
+In this environment, you may look at your operation and think that the opportunity to improve is now limited.
 This situation may be superficially satisfying, but can also be quite frightening if your margins are under pressure.

-Does product get moved long distances or get put into warehouses to be removed and used again later in the process?
+Does the product get moved long distances or get put into warehouses to be removed and used again later in the process?
 The time taken moving stock around and tracking it can be significant and does not add any value to the customer.

 Another common source of waste and cost is waiting for machines.
 The cash you have invested in your machines has already been spent, whereas the cost of labour is ongoing.
-Therefore if your operators are standing waiting for machines to finish their cycle your machine efficiency might look great, but your profit statement will not be so good.
+Therefore if your operators are standing around waiting for machines to finish their cycle your machine efficiency might look great, but your profit statement will not be so good.

-Design machines to operate automatically or at least have automatic ejection of parts and make sure that your “standard work” has the operator arriving at the machine just after the machine cycle has completed, not just before.
+Design machines to operate automatically or at least have automatic ejection of parts and make sure that your “standard work” is the operator arriving at the machine just after the machine cycle has completed, not just before.

-Inventory is waste, because the customer does not pay you more for your products when you have more inventory (unless you are in the warehousing business!!).
-However inventory also hides waste.
+Inventory is waste because the customer does not pay you more for your products when you have more inventory (unless you are in the warehousing business!!).
+However, inventory also hides waste.
 If inventory is building up at points on your assembly line this is a sure sign that the work on the line is unbalanced.
 Inventory will build up behind a bottleneck.

 Processes upstream of the bottleneck will have their output restricted by the bottleneck and therefore will often have waste built into their work.
 This can manifest itself by short wait times while the upstream operators wait for the downstream operators to catch up.
-Inventory can also hide problems, for example unreliable equipment or long setup times.
+Inventory can also hide problems, for example, unreliable equipment or long setup times.
 All of these factors contribute to more waste and inflexibility in your supply chain.

-Also take note of the amount of packaging in the bin.
+Also, take note of the amount of packaging in the bin.
 Again you will probably be staggered by how much packaging is used for the materials you use.
-Packaging cost will be built into the cost of the product you buy, and, as well, the removal, handling and disposal of waste packaging in your plant can be a significant source of waste.
+Packaging cost will be built into the cost of the product you buy, and, as well, the removal, handling, and disposal of waste packaging in your plant can be a significant source of waste.
 Investigate reducing packaging or using returnable packaging—you will help the environment and reduce cost and waste.